Tulum is one of the most popular destinations in Mexico. Check out this Tulum itinerary to plan your 5-day trip to Tulum, Mexico.

-I got so used to it that now I always check on an Airbnb even for short stays.
+I got so used to it that I always check on an Airbnb, even for short stays.
 It’s just more comfortable.

 I have selected the best Airbnb in Tulum for their decor and location in the best and safest areas of Tulum.
 You can choose the one that suits you best.

 5-day Tulum Itinerary – Day 1

 On the first day, I would explore the beach.